Tips on Falling

 The vocals can be anything.
 An easy guidepost is to vocalize anytime you hit something.
 Be sure to make a sound when you hit the ground to simulate getting the wind knocked out.
 Afterward, your vocals are the dialogue that informs the audience how much hitting the ground hurt and how you feel.

-One thought on “Tips on Falling
+1 thoughts on “Tips on Falling

 Comments are closed.